mrolims/pynamicalsys/README.md

 ## Overview

 **pynamicalsys** is designed to provide a fast, flexible, and user-friendly environment for analyzing **nonlinear dynamical systems**.
-It is designed for students, researchers, educators, and enthusiasts who want to explore the world of chaos and dynamical systems.
-Beyond standard tools like trajectory generation and Lyapunov exponents calculation, pynamicalsys includes advanced features such as
+It is intended for students, researchers, educators, and enthusiasts who want to explore the world of chaos and dynamical systems.
+Beyond standard tools like trajectory generation and Lyapunov exponents calculation, **pynamicalsys** includes advanced features such as

 - **Linear dependence index** for chaos detection.
 - **Recurrence plots** and recurrence time statistics.
 - Chaos indicators based on **weighted Birkhoff averages**.
 - Statistical measures of **diffusion and transport** in dynamical systems.
 - Computation of **periodic orbits**, their **stability** and their **manifolds**.
 - Basin metric for **quantifying** the structure of **basins of attraction**.
 - **Plot styling** for consistent and customizable visualizations.

-pynamicalsys is built on top of NumPy and Numba, ensuring high performance and efficiency.
-Thanks to Numba accelerated computation, pynamicalsys offers speedups up to **130x** compared to the original Python implementation of the algorithms.
+**pynamicalsys** is built on top of NumPy and Numba, ensuring high performance and efficiency.
+Thanks to Numba accelerated computation, **pynamicalsys** offers speedups up to **130x** compared to the original Python implementation of the algorithms.
 This makes it suitable for large-scale simulations and analyses.

 ## Installation

 ### Prerequisites

 - Python 3.8 or higher
 - pip (Python package installer)

 ### Install via PyPI

-To install the latest stable release, run:
+To install the latest stable release, run in your command line:

 ```bash
 $ pip install pynamicalsys